Storm of Love: Season 16: Franzi Krummbeigl and Tim Saalfeld

 Tim agrees to work at the Fürstenhof, while trying to fulfill his dream of becoming a polo player.
 He and Franzi start spending time together.
 Franzi finds out about Christoph not wanting to pay the ransom for Tim, but keeps quiet.
 When he finds out the truth, Tim is furious.
 Tim eventually forgives Franzi and Christoph and even agrees to change his surname to Saalfeld.
 Franzi and Tim confess their love for each other.
 Nadja Holler, Tim's ex-girlfriend and the fiancée of his late best friend Ralf, comes to Bichelheim and wants to reconcile with him.
 Nadja claims she still loves Tim, but in reality she is just interested in the Saalfeld money.
 Nadja has a one-night-stand with Tim and then lies about being pregnant.
 Although he loves Franzi, Tim had promised Ralf he would always take care of Nadja and he proposes to her.
 Nadja sleeps with Linda's husband, Dirk Baumgartner, and actually becomes pregnant, but passes off the child as Tim's.
 Franzi tries to stop their wedding, but Nadja and Tim have already married.
-Franzi and Tim help Eva Saalfeld give birth during a snowstorm and the joy of the event results in the exes sharing a kiss, but Tim tells Franzi he is dedicated to Nadja and their child.
+Franzi and Tim help Eva Saalfeld give birth during a snowstorm and the joy of the event results in the exes sharing a kiss, but Tim remains dedicated to Nadja and their child.